-Instance-generating rules: Layer 1 of any instance-generating graph grammar (see pattern $p_0$ in Figure 2) contains rules of the form createE' where E' is replaced by the name of any non-abstract class.
+Instance-generating rules: Layer 1 of any instance-generating graph grammar (see pattern p_0 in Figure 2) contains rules of the form createE' where E' is replaced by the name of any non-abstract class.
 The meta model pattern for this rule is simply a class.
 For a concrete meta model, we will get such a create rule for each non-abstract class within the meta model, allowing us to create an arbitrary number of instances of all non-abstract classes.

 We have three meta model patterns for the rules in Layer 2 (corresponding to the three possible multiplicity constraints) (see Fig. 3 and 4).
 The first rule for each pattern creates a link between existing instances.
 The NACs ensure, that the created link does not violate the multiplicity constraints (e.g. the two instances are not already connected by such a link, or the instance of A is not already connected to an instance of E).

-To ensure the to one multiplicity on the specified association ends insertE'\a\ANewObj resp. insertE'\a\ANewObj2 creates a new instance of any concrete $E' \in clan(E)$ resp. $A' \in clan(A)$ if no application condition holds.
-In case of a 1 to \ relation (see pattern $p_1$ ) a new instance of $E' \in clan(E)$ is created if no concrete instance of E is present, which is ensured by $NAC_1$ .
-In case of a 1 to 0..1 or 1 to 1 relation (see pattern $p_2$ and $p_3$ ) the rule can only be applied if any match of an instance of E is already connected to an instance of A, which is ensured by the application condition. $NAC_2$ of the rules insertE'\a\ANewObj resp. insertE'\a\ANewObj2 requires that the instance of A is not connected to an instance of E yet.
+To ensure the to one multiplicity on the specified association ends insertE'a_ANewObj (insertE'a_ANewObj2) creates a new instance of any concrete E' $\in clan(E)$ (A' $\in clan(A)$) if the instance of A is not yet connected to an instance of E and each instance of E is already connected or there exists no instance of E. If instances of E can be connected to an arbitrary number of instances of E (see pattern E), this is necessary if there exists no instance of E but at least one of E. Else (see patterns E) and E0 the rule can be applied if each instance of E1 is already connected to an instance of E3, which is ensured by the condition.